McTavishLab/physcraper/docs/Tutorial.md

 ### Output stucture

-The analysis folder has several subdirectories. each folder is labelled with a 'tag', whcih is the
+The analysis folder has several subdirectories. each folder is labelled with a 'tag', which by default is the alignment name, but can be set in teh physcraper_run.py arguments.

+the final inferences will be in

+output_directory/outputs_tag

+The key files are:

+The inferred tree, physcraper.tre and teh updated alignment, physcraper.tre.

+The tips on the tree and the alignemnt are labeled with unique identifiers as labels.

+The data associacted with each of these labels is described in human readable format in out_info.csv.
+The canonical otu info is also stored in json format in

+This same tree and alignemnt are also output with teh taxon names as ;labels, saves in outputs as